 Introduction

 Ever since the postulation of a trigonal prismatic carbon framework for a molecule now known as benzene (C6H6, 1) by Albert Ladenburg more than 150 years ago1, prismanes – a class of hydrocarbons consisting of prism-type polyhedra such as parent prismane (C6H6, 2)2 and cubane (C8H8, 3)3,4 – have fascinated the (in)organic preparative, organometallic, theoretical, and physical chemistry communities from the perspective of fundamental principles of chemical bonding and electronic structure.
-In conjunction with Langmuir’s concept of isovalency, in which ‘molecular entities with the same number of valence electrons have similar chemistries’5, particular attention has been devoted to the preparation of polypnictogen derivatives of prismane, in which the CH moieties are substituted by isovalent nitrogen (N) and phosphorus (P) atoms.
+In conjunction with Langmuir’s concept of isovalency, in which molecular entities with the same number of valence electrons have similar chemistries5, particular attention has been devoted to the preparation of polypnictogen derivatives of prismane, in which the CH moieties are substituted by isovalent nitrogen (N) and phosphorus (P) atoms.
 These species serve as benchmarks of exotic molecular structures of high strain energies and high-energy-density materials2,6-12.
-From planar, mono-cyclic D6h symmetric benzene (C6H6, 1)13,14 to polyhedral D3h symmetric prismane (tetracyclo[2.2.0.02,6.03,5]hexane, C6H6, 2) (Scheme 1),2 not only the number of rings increases from one to five, but also the carbon-carbon bond lengths and dihedral angles change from 1.39 Å to 1.52 Å (base edges) and to 1.56 Å (lateral edges) and 0o to 60o (between side face and side face) and 90o (between side face and base), respectively.
+From planar, mono-cyclic D6h symmetric benzene (C6H6, 1)13,14 to polyhedral D3h symmetric prismane (tetracyclo[2.2.0.02,6.03,5]hexane, C6H6, 2) (Fig. 1),2 not only the number of rings increases from one to five, but also the carbon-carbon bond lengths and dihedral angles change from 1.39 Å to 1.52 Å (base edges) and to 1.56 Å (lateral edges) and 0o to 60o (between side face and side face) and 90o (between side face and base), respectively.
 This induces enhanced energy storage abilities, but also an inherent difficulty in the synthesis and isolation of highly strained valence isomers as authenticated by their distinct thermodynamical stabilities favoring (1) by 481 kJ mol–1 compared to (2) and the time of their first identification of 1 in 1825 versus 2 in 1973.